sergei-iliev/serial-chat/README.md

-# serial-chat
-UI interface to serial RS232 chat system
+UI interface to serial RS232 chat system based on OLIMEX AVR-PX128A1 proto board